gonzalo123/gofswatcher/README.md

-## Playing with Go and filesystem watchers.
+## Playing with Go and file system watchers.

-Le me explain the idea.
+Let me explain the idea.
 I want to emit one RabbitMQ message each time new file is generated in a folder.
 The problem is that I cannot modify the code of the software that generate the files.
-The idea is generate a filesystem watcher that emmits the message.
+The idea is generate a filesystem watcher that emits the message.
 Let's start.

 I'm not a Go expert, but Go it's cool for those kind of task.
 You can can create a executable file and just copy in the desired server and that's all.
 Just works.